josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

   (unique entries in the random effects) and min/mean/max of the groups.
 Just ensure there are no surprises in these numbers.
 In this model, the quality of life has a good chunk of missingness, so we're losing about 2000 individuals.
 - The ^$^\chi^2^$^ test tests the hypothesis that all coefficients are simultaneously 0.
-    - We gave a significant p-value, so we continue with the interpretation.
+    - We have a significant p-value, so we continue with the interpretation.
 - The coefficients table is interpreted just as in linear regression, with the addendum that each coefficient is also controlling for the structure introduced by the random effects.
     - There is still nothing informative in age, however, compared to OLS, the two dummy variables have notably different coefficients.